billywaite/dc_music_analysis/README.md

 # Washington D.C.
 Historical Analysis

 This is a repo for an analysis I am conducting on historical concert data for all major music venues in Washington D.C.
-This is a project for personal interest.

 ### Getting Started